 - If your data is stored in CSV format or in another flat file format: Select "CSV" for the file type and indicate the delimiter character, escape character, quote character, and whether your files contain header rows.

-- If your data is stored in JSON format: Select "JSON" for the file type.
+- If your data is stored in JSONL format: Select "JSON" for the file type.
 See note below for more information.

 - Write Mode: This field informs how to treat new data uploaded to your dataset.
 Two options are supported:

 - append: Use if new data should be added to your dataset.

 - overwrite: Use if new data should replace your entire dataset.